sparkplug/momoapi-python/CONTRIBUTING.md

 Bug reports
 ===========

-When `reporting a bug <https://github.com/mossplix/python-momoapi/issues>`_ please include:
+To report a bug, Open an issue in [ python-momoapi issues](https://github.com/mossplix/python-momoapi/issues) and please include:

     * Your operating system name and version.
     * Any details about your local setup that might be helpful in troubleshooting.